oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsItemsDeleteBatchRequest.md

 ### NewCatalogsItemsDeleteBatchRequest

-`func NewCatalogsItemsDeleteBatchRequest(country Country, language Language, operation BatchOperation, items []ItemDeleteBatchRecord, ) *CatalogsItemsDeleteBatchRequest`
+`func NewCatalogsItemsDeleteBatchRequest(country Country, language CatalogsItemsRequestLanguage, operation BatchOperation, items []ItemDeleteBatchRecord, ) *CatalogsItemsDeleteBatchRequest`

 NewCatalogsItemsDeleteBatchRequest instantiates a new CatalogsItemsDeleteBatchRequest object This constructor will assign default values to properties that have it defined,